jon-jacky/home/computing.md

     to give private talks to their hierarchs about ... this unseen world of electronic environment that *only he sees fully*. ...
-    ... and this man ... who just got through *grading papers*, for godsake, tells them in an *of-course* voice, and with *I'm being patient* eyes, that, in effect, politely, they all know just about exactly ... nothing ... about the real business they're in ---"
+    ... and this man ... who just got through *grading papers*, for godsake, tells them in an *of-course* voice, and with *I'm-being-patient* eyes, that, in effect, politely, they all know just about exactly ... nothing ... about the real business they're in ---"

   This article was written when McLuhan had just become famous.
-It tells amusing stories of his sudden celebrity, but also discusses his books and ideas.
+It tells amusing stories about his sudden celebrity, but also discusses his books and ideas.

 20 Jul 2021